LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 <div class="exercise-container">
 <button class="exercise-button" onclick="toggleExercise(this)">Hint</button>
 <div class="exercise-text">
-Give yourself an $\epsilon$ of room.
+Give yourself an $\varepsilon$ of room.
 By induction, it suffices to consider the case $k=1$.We can approximate $u$ on each compact $K \subset U$ by a sequence of functions
 $u\U n \in C\U c^\infty(\mathbb{R}^d)$.
 For $u\U n$ the equality